pulibrary/ansible_fiesta/fiesta_lesson_0.md

 ## Prerequisites

+Clone this repo.
+Run all of the command -unless specified- from the root of this repo.

 Participants in this exercises will be expected to install the following to work effectively in this for this tutorial.
 As a result this repository will be highly opinionated.
 The participant is encouraged to work with the tools they